CanDIG/clinical_ETL_code/README.md

 * exports the data into a json file(s) appropriate for ingest

 ```
-$ python CSVConvert.py [-h] [--input INPUT] [--manifest manifest_file]
+$ python CSVConvert.py [-h] [--input INPUT] [--manifest manifest_file] [--test] [--verbose]

 --input: path to dataset to be converted to data model

 --manifest: Path to a manifest file with settings for the ETL

+--verbose prints out extra statements for debugging where things have gone wrong

+--test allows you to add extra lines to your manifest's template file that will be populated in the mapped schema.
+NOTE: this mapped schema will likely not be a valid mohpacket: it should be used only for debugging.
 ```

 The output packets (`INPUT_map.json` and `INPUT_indexed.json`) will be in the parent of the `INPUT` directory / file.

 ## Input file format

 The input for CSVConvert is either a single xlsx file, a single csv, or a directory of csvs.
 If providing a spreadsheet, there can be multiple sheets (usually one for each sub-schema).

 All rows must contain identifiers that allow linkage to the containing schema, for example, a row that describes a Treatment must have a link to the Donor / Patient id for that Treatment.

 Data should be (tidy)[https://r4ds.had.co.nz/tidy-data.html], with each variable in a separate column, each row representing an observation, and a single data entry in each cell.

 Depending on the format of your raw data, you may need to write an additional tidying script to pre-process.
 For example, the `ingest_redcap_data.py` converts the export format from redcap into a set of input csvs for CSVConvert.

 ## Setting up a cohort directory